 Here are some things you can do to make yourself stand out from other job candidates.

 To wow the recruiter and hiring manager, you need a resume that is a cut above the rest.
 If you haven’t updated your resume in a while, now’s a good time to get started.

 Does your resume look anything like the one on the left?
 Then it likely needs an overhaul.
-Follow Team Clark’s step-by-step guide to resume success in 2022 and beyond.
+Follow Team Clark’s step-by-step guide to resume success right now and beyond.

 Sharpen Your Interviewing Skills

 Another way to underscore your job readiness is by honing your interview skills.
 Maintaining eye contact and using keywords will help you state your case to the recruiter or hiring manager.

 According to remote jobs site FlexJobs, here are some of the common things employers look for when hiring workers for work-from-home positions:

 Getting hired today will no doubt take patience and determination — but it’s doable.
 By putting the tips above to good use, your chances of securing gainful employment should improve.